The Reduced PC-Algorithm: Improved Causal Structure Learning in Large Random Networks: Simulation Studies

 \subsection{BIC-tuned $\eta$ Parameter}

-In this section, we consider simulations where the maximum size of the conditioning set for rPC, $\eta$, is selected to maximize the \textsc{bic} score defined in \eqref{eqn::bic}.
+In this section, we consider simulations where the maximum size of the conditioning set for rPC-approx, $\eta$, is selected to maximize the \textsc{bic} score defined in \eqref{eqn::bic}.
 To this end, we consider power law DAGs with the same low and high-dimensional settings as before.
 We select the value of $\eta \in \{1,2,3,4\}$ which maximizes the \textsc{bic} at each $\alpha$ value.
+While rPC-full could also be tuned in this way, it would be computationally expensive to consider $\eta$ beyond 3 for $p > 200$.
 The results in Figure~\ref{fig:bic} show that our algorithm maintains an advantage over the PC-Algorithm.
 Interestingly, for values of $\alpha$ which yielded the best estimation accuracy, the optimal $\eta$ selected was most frequently 1, which confirms our intuition from Section~\ref{sec:rpct} that the $\eta$ parameter for a graph family should be seen as an upper bound for estimating DAGs using our algorithm.